javers/javers.github.io/documentation/spring-boot-integration/index.md

 [AuthorProvider, CommitPropertiesProvider](#AuthorProvider-and-CommitPropertiesProvider), and
 [JSON TypeAdapters](#registering-json-type-adapters).

-<h3 id="javers-configuration-properties">JaVers Core configuration</h3>
+<h3 id="javers-configuration-properties">Javers Core configuration</h3>

 Use [Spring Boot configuration](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html) and configure Javers in the same way as your application (typically by YAML files).

-Here is an example `application.yml` file with the full list of JaVers core properties, and their default values.
+Here is an example `application.yml` file with the full list of Javers core properties, and their default values.
 If these defaults are OK for you &mdash;
 you don’t need to add anything to your configuration.